The Bipolar Paradox: How Do Mood Disorders and High Performance Intersect?

 These four states correlate with specific behaviours that can be measured in any individual, team or organisation.

 From experience, the rate of solution generation for complex problems during flow is extraordinary.
 It’s characterised by rapid pattern recognition, connecting seemingly unrelated data faster than others can process it.
-The world slows down while cognition accelerates; imagine Carrie Mathison from Homeland, minus the psychosis and chaos.
+The world slows down while cognition accelerates; imagine Carrie Mathison, the CIA Case Officer with BiPolar-1 played by Claire Danes, from the Showtime series Homeland, minus the psychosis and chaos.

 Conclusion